MindsofD23b/Documentations/StatusBerichte/WeeklyReports.md

 ---

-# ✅ Summary of Week 3
+# **📌 Week 4 – Integration Phase**

-The team successfully transitioned from planning into active development:

-- DevOps created functional DinD environments.
-- Frontend design reached a fully usable state.
-- Backend research prepared the foundation for server deployment.
-- Project management aligned documentation and workflows.

-The project is officially entering the **implementation phase**.
+This week marks the beginning of integrating backend and frontend components.
+Development continued across all areas, with a focus on connecting systems and preparing core features.

 ---

+## 👤 **Jamie Poeffel – DevOps**

+**Work Completed:**
+- Assisted **Luis** with the configuration setup for the Minecraft servers.
+- Continued working on the purchase functionality within the backend.

+---

+## 👤 **Gregory Ruoss – Frontend**

+**Work Completed:**
+- Continued frontend development using pair programming with **Kush**.
+- Completed the landing page design and implementation.
+- Preparing to begin development on the internal dashboard pages.

+---

+## 👤 **Luis Allamand – Backend**

+**Work Completed:**
+- Continued working on the configuration logic for Minecraft servers.
+- Coordinated with **Jamie** to ensure compatibility between runtime environments and backend logic.

+---

+## 👤 **Kush Srigiri – Project Manager**

+**Work Completed:**
+- Supported **Gregory** with frontend development using pair programming.
+- Completed the Weekly Report for this development cycle.
+- Created the second two-week summary report for the teacher.

+---

 # 📅 Next Report
-The next update will cover progress for **Week 4**.
+The next update will cover progress for **Week 5**.